automatictester/crypto-exp/readme.md

 ### Stream ciphers

 Overview:
-- In the past, weaker than block ciphers and cheaper to implement in hardware
 - They are closer to DRBG (Deterministic Random Bit Generators) than PRNG because they need to be deterministic
 - While DRBG takes one input: initial value / seed, stream ciphers take two: initial value and a key
 - Key is usually 128-256 bits, initial value 64-128 bits
 - Initial value is similar to nonce - doesn't have to be secret but has to be unique
 - General form: C = E ( K, N ) ⊕ P
-- Almost all stream ciphers are based on FSR (Feedback Stream Register)
-- Software stream ciphers operate on bytes or 32/64 bit words, which is more efficient on modern CPUs, which can execute arithmetic instructions on words as quickly as on bits

-Types:
-- Stateful, e.g. RC4
-- Counter-based, e.g. Salsa20

-Types:
-- Hardware:
-  - A5/1 - insecure, used in 2G telecommunications
-  - Grain - secure, eSTREAM portfolio
-- Software:
-  - RC4 - insecure, doesn't use a nonce (!)
-  - Salsa20 - secure, eSTREAM portfolio

-### Feedback Shift Register

-Overview:
-- Focussed on hardware implementations
-- Non-linear FSRs are more secure and contain not only XOR, but also AND and OR

-Example of Linear FSR:
-- Initial value: 1100
-- Shift all bits one to the left
-- Apply linear function f XORing all bits from previous values to calculate value of right-most bit
-- Iterations:
-  - 1100
-  - 1000
-  - 0001
-  - 0011
-  - 0110

-### Salsa20

-- Modern, counter-based stream cipher created by D. Bernstein
-- State size: 512 bits (4x4 matrix of 32 bit words), including:
-  - Key size: 256 bits
-  - Nonce: 64 bits
-  - Counter: 64 bits
-- 20 rounds, hence its name
-- Other variants: Salsa20/12, Salsa20/8, where 20 and 8 refer to number of rounds respectively
-- Improved version is called ChaCha, with most popular variant called ChaCha20

 ### Hash Functions